-Finally, future experiments should also explore the possibility that lure locations are in fact stored in memory but are too slow to emerge or too weak to have an impact on efficient search.
+Future experiments should also explore the possibility that lure locations are in fact stored in memory but are too slow to emerge or too weak to have an impact on efficient search.
 Suppose it takes 500 ms to recognize a repeated context (irrespective of whether it is composed of lures or candidates).
 When the repeated display only contains lures, by the time the context has been implicitly recognized by the visual system, the target has already been found.
-When the repeated display contains candidates, it takes longer to find the target, so the recollection of the context has time to impact the deployment of attention and therefore facilitate search, and produce a contextual cueing effect.
+When the repeated display contains candidates, it takes longer to find the target; the recollection of the context thus has time to impact the deployment of attention and therefore facilitate search, producing a contextual cueing effect.
 That said, we doubt this account as it is inconsistent with the data of Jiang and Chun (2001), where the slower search task eliminated (rather than increased) the lure-context repetition effect.

+Finally, our exploratory analyses showed that a substantial proportion of the repeated displays were recognized with perfect accuracy and high confidence.
+This seems to suggest that the contextual cueing effect could be driven by the explicit recognition of a few displays (see CITE), rather than being an implicit effect.
+However, since we did not set out to examine explicit recognition, we refrain from making a strong statement regarding this.
+Nevertheless, there has been debate on whether the contextual cueing effect is truly implicit (CITE).

 Summary